What is a stair lift?

 The AssiStep is a stair assistant that keeps you active and safe while climbing stairs in your own house

 The AssiStep is developed by Norwegian engineers and was launched in 2015.
-Our desire to develop the AssiStep was fueled by watching our own grandparents experiencing troubles climbing the stairs in their homes.
-Difficulties climbing stairs often stems from diseases such as Parkinson's, stroke and MS, but also a variety of other factors such as reduced balance, dizziness and a history of falling.
+Our desire to develop the AssiStep was fueled by watching our own grandparents experience troubles climbing the stairs in their homes.
+Difficulties climbing stairs often stem from diseases such as Parkinson's, stroke and MS, but also a variety of other factors such as reduced balance, dizziness and a history of falling.

 - Every 20 minutes an older adult dies from a fall in the US (Source: https://www.nsc.org/home-safety/safety-topics/older-adult-falls)